Empirical comparison of win ratio and joint frailty models for recurrent event endpoints with applications in oncology and cardiology: Discussion

 JFM essentially yielded unbiased subject-specific estimates for the component-specific log-hazards (recurrent and terminal), conditional on the subjects' frailty, while achieving high statistical power (see Table \ref{tab:jfm_all}).
 The frailty variance parameters remained the most difficult parameters to estimate in each scenario.
 Note that we modeled the baseline risk parametrically using a Weibull distribution.
 This approach was convenient for exploring the case of model misspecification (Scenario 6).
 However, except under stronger assumptions, semi-parametric modeling through splines is generally preferable, as done in our applications to clinical datasets.
 The LWR, in contrast, delivered a single population-level measure.
 We observed an attenuation of the LWR toward 1 as unobserved heterogeneity increased (scenarios 1, 2 and 3; see Table \ref{tab:lwr_all}).
 Likewise, power decreased with increasing frailty variance; this accords with Mao et al.'s simulations \cite{Mao2022-qd} showing reduced power for LWR as frailty variance increases.
 Likewise, we observed a strengthening of the estimated LWR for a high enough number of recurrent events (Scenario 5) and an attenuation when few recurrent events were observed (Scenario 4).

 Even if both methods correctly identify the treatment effect, JFM outperformed LWR in terms of statistical power in most of our scenarios (with Scenario 4 an exception where both methods had similar power).
-Thus, for a fixed sample size, JFM is more likely to detect a significant treatment effect than LWR.
+In our simulation settings, this implies that, for a fixed sample size, JFM was more likely to detect a significant treatment effect than LWR.
 The LWR performed the best in scenario 5, where a mean of 3.73 recurrent events per subject was observed, twice as many as in the first scenario.
 Also, no tangible gains were observed when using stratified LWR over unstratified LWR, unlike in Mao et al. \cite{Mao2022-qd}.
 This pattern most likely arises from the data generation process, where $Z_2$ does not influence the baseline hazards.
-To enhance the power of the stratified LWR in simulations, one should generate data with distinct baseline hazards across $Z_2$ strata.
-To illustrate this, we introduced an additional scenario based on the settings of Scenario 5 but modified the baseline hazard rates by subtracting 0.1 when $Z_2 = 0$ and adding 0.1 when $Z_2 = 1$.
-Under these conditions, compared with Scenario 5, the proportion of deaths slightly decreased (27.0 \% vs. 29.5 \%), while the mean number of recurrent events per subject slightly increased (3.8 vs. 3.7).
-In this setting, the unstratified LWR achieved a power of 73.8 \%, whereas the stratified LWR reached 77.6 \%.
+We confirmed this with the additional scenario, in which the baseline hazard was made dependent on $Z_2$.
+Therefore, stratification on a covariate should improve the power of the LWR when that covariate modifies the baseline hazard, but not otherwise.

 The limited power of the LWR likely stems from insufficient separation between the distributions of wins and losses across the follow-up period.
 This overlap may result from three concurrent factors: a high death rate (except in Scenario 5 of "low death rate", where it was below 30\%), unobserved heterogeneity induced by the frailty component, and a relatively small sample size that prevents substantial reduction of the estimated standard error.
 Together, these factors may blur the contrast between the two treatment groups, thereby preventing a clear separation between the distribution of "wins" and "losses".